earlynovels/end-editions/_texts/Clara-1771.md

 ---
 layout: narrative
-title: "Letters from Clara: or, the Effusions of the Heart."
+title: "Letters from Clara: or, the Effusions of the Heart"
 author: anonymous
 editor: Ina Chen
 rights: Public Domain